alexsosn/iOS_ML/README.md

 	* [Deploying mxnet to smartphone](https://mxnet.readthedocs.org/en/latest/tutorial/smart_device.html)
 * [TensorFlow](http://www.tensorflow.org/) - an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
 The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
 TensorFlow Will have iOS support in the future.
 * [DeepLearningKit](http://deeplearningkit.org/) - Open Source Deep Learning Framework from Memkite for Apple's tvOS, iOS and OS X.
+* [BNNS](https://developer.apple.com/reference/accelerate/1912851-bnns) - Apple Basic neural network subroutines (BNNS) is a collection of functions that you use to implement and run neural networks, using previously obtained training data.
+	* [BNNS usage examples]https://github.com/shu223/iOS-10-Sampler) in iOS 10 sampler.

 ## AI